Paul Gosar: Involvement in the 2021 United States Capitol attack

 In December after the election, right-wing political activist and organizer Ali Alexander said that he, Gosar, Biggs, and Representative Mo Brooks were "planning something big": a "mob" to pressure Congress into rejecting the election results.
 In a since-deleted video, Alexander said: "We four schemed up of putting maximum pressure on Congress while they were voting."
 Gosar's office did not respond to media inquiries about this allegation.
-News outlets noted that Gosar's social media accounts had expressed support for Alexander in the past.
+News outlets noted that, in the past, Gosar's social media accounts had expressed support for Alexander.

 In the joint session of Congress to formally count the votes of the Electoral College on January 6, 2021, Gosar and Senator Ted Cruz led a challenge to Arizona's electoral results.

 The electoral count was disrupted when a mob of Trump supporters attacked the Capitol, resulting in the death of one police officer and four protesters.
 Gosar was the first member of Congress to advance the false conspiracy theory that antifa was to blame for the violence, echoed by Brooks and Representative Matt Gaetz.
 When Congress reconvened that night, the challenge to the Arizona vote had been rejected 6-93 in the Senate and 121-303 in the House.
 Of Arizona's congressional representatives, Representatives Gosar, Biggs, and Debbie Lesko voted to reject Arizona's vote results.

 As a result of Gosar's alleged involvement in the storming of the Capitol, three of his siblings called for his expulsion from Congress.
 "When you talk about what happened the other day, you're talking about treason.
 You're talking about overthrowing the government.
 That's what this is.
 If that doesn't rise to the level of expulsion, what does?" said Tim Gosar.
 On January 19, the last day of the Trump administration, it was reported that Gosar and Biggs sought pardons from Trump.
 No pardons were granted to them or anyone else involved in the storming of the Capitol or the preceding "Save America" rally.

 In June 2021, Gosar was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.